Cloyne: Climate and geography

-The philosopher George Berkeley was appointed the Church of Ireland Bishop of Cloyne in 1734, where he remained until his retirement in 1752.
-His monument is prominent in the north transept of the cathedral.
-The year after arriving in Cloyne he wrote The Querist, the first of three volumes containing questions on the social and economic problems of Ireland.
-Further pamphlets on Ireland followed, with appeals for religious toleration.
-He was known in the town as a dedicated pastor as well as a scholar, who personally ministered to the sick and destitute of the parish.

-Cloyne was the birthplace of the great Texas architect, Nicholas Joseph Clayton.
-Clayton and his widowed mother moved to the United States in the 1840s and eventually to Galveston, Texas.
-He quickly gained prominence in Galveston and Texas in the 1870s into the 1910s as a talented builder.
-The historic district of Galveston features many of Clayton's buildings that survived the ravages of storms and fires through the years.

-The explorer Cynthia Longfield was born and lived in Cloyne up until her death on 27 June 1991.
-Longfield also served as a driver in the Royal Army Service Corps during World War I. She is buried in Cloyne Cathedral.

-Sir John Madden was born in Cloyne on 16 May 1844.
-Madden later emigrated to Australia with his family in 1857 and served as the Chief Justice of the Supreme Court of Victoria before his death in 1918.

-Cloyne has produced a number of modern-day hurlers for Cork including Donal Óg Cusack, Cork's former inter-county hurling goalkeeper, as well as Diarmuid "The Rock" O'Sullivan and his brother Paudie O'Sullivan.

-Cloyne is also the native-place of the noted Cork hurler, Christy Ring.
-Ring was born and grew up in Cloyne where he learned to hurl before joining Glen Rovers in Cork city.
-He is buried in Cloyne and is also commemorated locally by a statue.

 Places of interest

 Cloyne has a round tower which is the town's symbol.
 The tower dates back to about 560 A.D. when St. Colman founded his monastery.
 In 1749 a lightning strike caused some damage to the top of the tower.
 There is also ruins of a Norman watchtower on a hill overlooking the town.
 The Church of Ireland in Cloyne, St. Colman's Cathedral, was first founded in 1250 AD.
 The local Roman Catholic church, St. Colmans, was built in 1815 and celebrates Mass every day of the week.

 Demographics

 According to the 2011 Census, people of Irish ethnicity make up 86.2% of the population with mostly Polish and British people making up the rest.
 In terms of religion, 87% of Cloyne's population are Roman Catholic, 7% belong to other religions (e.g. Church of Ireland, Presbyterian, Islam) and 6% state no religion.
 601 persons could speak the Irish language and 71 people could speak Polish.